Kentrell Brice: 2016

 Brice went undrafted in the 2016 NFL draft, but received undrafted free agent contract offers from the Packers, Tampa Bay Buccaneers, and Jacksonville Jaguars.
 On May 1, 2016, the Green Bay Packers signed Brice to a three-year, $1.62 million contract that includes a signing bonus of $2,000 as an undrafted free agent.

 Throughout training camp, Brice competed for a roster spot as a backup safety against Marwin Evans, Jermaine Whitehead, and Chris Banjo.
 Head coach Mike McCarthy named him the third free safety on the Packers' depth chart to start the season, behind veterans Ha Ha Clinton-Dix and Banjo.

 He made his professional regular season debut in the Packers' season-opening 27–23 win at the Jacksonville Jaguars.
-On September 25, 2016, Brice made his first career tackle in the Packers' 34–27 victory against the Detroit Lion.
+On September 25, 2016, Brice made his first career tackle in the Packers' 34–27 victory against the Detroit Lions.
 He finished their Week 3 victory with two combined tackles.

 On October 31, 2016, the Packers released safety Banjo.
 Brice subsequently became the primary backup free safety after Banjo's release.
 On November 13, 2016, he collected a season-high five combined tackles and a pass deflection during the Packer's 25–47 loss to the Tennessee Titans.
 In Week 17, Brice earned his first career start as an extra defensive back and recorded a season-high five solo tackles during a 31–24 win against the Detroit Lions.
 He finished his rookie season in 2016 with 26 combined tackles (22 solo) and a pass deflection in 16 games and one start.

 The Packers finished first in the NFC North with a 10–6 record and earned a playoff berth in 2016.
 On January 8, 2017, Brice appeared in his first career playoff game and made one tackle in the Packers' 38–13 win against the New York Giants in the NFC Wildcard Game.
 The following week, Brice collected a season-high seven combined tackles and broke up a pass in a 34–31 victory at the Dallas Cowboys in the NFC Divisional Round.
 The Packers were eliminated from the playoffs after losing 44–21 at the Atlanta Falcons in the NFC Championship Game.